BYLAWS OF THE GRADUATE SCHOOL OF BIOMEDICAL SCIENCES AT THE UNIVERSITY OF TEXAS HEALTH, SAN ANTONIO

 Each student pursuing an MS or PhD degree will have a Research Supervisory Committee comprised as described below.
 In either the case of the MS or PhD degrees, as described below, each program will decide if the Chair of the RSC is to be the Supervisor, or one of the other members selected from among the graduate faculty within the program.

-- 2 Members of the graduate faculty within the program
+2. Two members of the graduate faculty within the program.

-- 1 member outside the program or discipline and with the appropriate scientific expertise
+3. One member outside of the program or discipline and with the appropriate scientific expertise

 Following approval of the research proposal by the Committee on Graduate Studies, the supervising professor and the candidate shall make recommendations to the Committee on Graduate Studies regarding the composition of the Supervising Committee for the dissertation or thesis research.
 Recommendations may include adjunct faculty members who have been approved as Graduate Faculty of a program at the UT Health San Antonio and are eligible to serve on a dissertation or thesis supervising committee.
 (Approved at GFC, October 13, 2017)